Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: The Fundamental Lemma

-Both orbital integrals appearing in the Jacquet-Rallis Fundamental Lemma can be expressed in terms of lattices.
+As with the group version, the left hand side does not depend on the choice of $Λ_0$.
+Similarly, the quadruple $(E/E_0,(V,J_0),u,x)$ is enough to formulate the identity $(\mathfrak{fl}_{E/E_0,(V,J_0),u,x})$, for $x\in \mfu(J_0)$.
+Both orbital integrals appearing in the Fundamental Lemma can be expressed in terms of lattices.
 We formulate this now for the unitary side.
 For the symmetric space side, see Corollaries \ref{lemorbints} and \ref{lemorbintsLie}.
 We denote by $Λ^\vee$ the $J_0$-dual of a lattice $Λ\subset V$.

 \begin{lem}[ {\cite[Lemma 7.1]{RTZ}}] (1) Let $g\in U(J_0)_{\mr{rs}}$ be regular semi-simple and let $L = \mcO_E[g]u\subset V$ be the $g$-stable lattice spanned by $u$.
 Then

 (2) Let $x\in \mfu(J_0)_{\mr{rs}}$ be regular semi-simple and let $L = \mcO_E[x]u\subset V$ be the $x$-stable lattice spanned by $u$.
 Then